cityofaustin/Residential-Permitting/_projects/deck.md

 * Be over 200 square feet (over 20 feet x 10 feet),
 * Be more than 30 inches above ground,
 * Have plumbing,
-* Have electric, or
+* Have electric,
-* Be built in a floodplain.
+* Or be built in a floodplain.

 #### Electric Permits